pulibrary/pulibrary.github.io/_posts/2023-03-29-accessible-mermaid.md

 * A detailed text description, either outside the chart, or within it and identified by the `accDescription` keyword.
 * A color scheme with sufficient contrast, even in dark mode or Windows high contrast mode.
 The `neutral` color scheme is a good option.
 <!--more-->
+### Known issues

+* [Mermaid doesn't tell assistive technology about the connections between nodes](https://github.com/mermaid-js/mermaid/issues/2395).
+A screen reader will read a mermaid diagram as a jumble of unrelated text from the diagram.
+This is why providing a text description of your diagram is very important.

+* In macOS:
+   * Using Safari - Voice over does not announce any iframe(s)
+   * Using Firefox - Voice over announces iframe(s) with no title
+   * Using Chrome - Voice over does not announce any iframe(s)

+* In Windows OS (next step)

+* In Linux (Orca?)

 ### Accessible names

 Mermaid gives us several ways to provide an accessible name for the SVG diagrams it produces.